scando1993/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

 layout: docwithnav
 assignees:
 - ashvayka
-title: What is ThingsBoard?
+title: What is Pacificsoft?
-description: ThingsBoard key features and advantages for the rapid development of IoT projects and applications.
+description: Pacificsoft key features and advantages for the rapid development of IoT projects and applications.
 ---

-ThingsBoard is an open-source IoT platform that enables rapid development, management and scaling of IoT projects.
+Pacificsoft is an IoT platform that enables rapid development, management and scaling of IoT projects.
 Our goal is to provide the out-of-the-box IoT cloud or on-premises solution that will enable server-side infrastructure for your IoT applications.

 #### Features

-With ThingsBoard, you are able to:
+With Pacificsoft, you are able to:

  - Provision devices, assets and customers and define relations between them.
  - Collect and visualize data from devices and assets.